IBM/powerai-counting-cars/README.md

   ![auto_labeling](doc/source/images/auto_labeling.png)

-* Click on the `Objet to detect` pull-down and select `car`.
+* Click on the `Object to detect` pull-down and select `car`.
 This API will be available while your car model is deployed.

   ![select_detect_api](doc/source/images/select_detect_api.png)